The-Mastoget-Organization/termsofservice/README.md

-### Announcement: The shutdown process of the "The Mastodon Organization" and transfer of operations as "Mastofetch" has begun.
-It will be soon that alll endpoints of Mastoget will redirect to Mastofetch.
+### Announcement: The shutdown process of the "The Mastodon Organization" and transfer of operations as "Mastofetch" has been delayed due to a recent incident with Github that affects Vercel which can be tracked on https://www.githubstatus.com/incidents/d0nm3xcdc5jw.
+Once, the incident on Github has been fixed, the migration will push through.

 [Go Back to Mastoget](https://mastoget.x10.bz)